MadalinaDinga/RE/InternshipApp/README.md

 Now we can make sure every file is formatted correctly by adding a few lines to the `package.json` in the project root.

-Add the following line to `scripts` section:
+AddObjective the following line to `scripts` section:

 ```diff
   "scripts": {